NorESMhub/ctsm-api/data/README.md

 - `<cesm-data-root>/lnd/clm2/surfdata_map/release-clm5.0.18/surfdata_0.9x1.25_hist_16pfts_Irrig_CMIP6_simyr2000_c190214.nc`
 - `<cesm-data-root>/lnd/clm2/surfdata_map/release-clm5.0.18/surfdata_0.9x1.25_hist_78pfts_CMIP6_simyr2000_c190214.nc`

-The datasets are available at https://svn-ccsm-inputdata.cgd.ucar.edu/trunk/inputdata/.
+The datasets are available at https://svn-ccsm-inputdata.cgd.ucar.edu/trunk/inputdata/. **Warning!** The datasets have a total size of approx. 2.3 TB, make sure you have enough disk space available before downloading files.

 If you want to use different versions of these data (WARNING!
 Might break the model, only if you know what you are doing!), make sure they exist in the given paths and adapt the names of the files in: